cyclistcodes/python/uppgift 1/README.md

 # Yahtzee Game

-This Python script simulates a simplified version of the Yahtzee game.
+This Python script simulates a simplified version of the Yahtzee game and have a test too.

 ## Author